Lev Kamenev: Submission to Stalin and execution

 At a time when my soul is filled with nothing but love for the party and its leadership, when, having lived through hesitations and doubts, I can boldly say that I learned to highly trust the Central Committee's every step and every decision you, Comrade Stalin, make.
-I have been arrested for my ties to people that are strange and disgusting to me.
+I have been arrested for my ties to people who are strange and disgusting to me.

 The men were tried in January 1935 and were forced to admit "moral complicity" in Kirov's assassination.
 Zinoviev was sentenced to ten years in prison and Kamenev to five.
-Kamenev was charged separately in early 1935 in connection with the Kremlin Case and, although he refused to confess, was sentenced to ten years in prison.
+After the sentence the writer Maxim Gorky pleaded with Stalin for Kamenev's release, but was ignored.
+Kamenev was charged separately in early 1935 in connection with the Kremlin Affair, in which his nephew Nikolai Rosenfeld, a Moscow thermal power engineer, was involved as a major participant.
+Although he refused to confess, he was sentenced to ten years in prison.
 In August 1936, after months of rehearsal in Soviet secret police prisons, Zinoviev, Kamenev and 14 others, mostly Old Bolsheviks, were put on trial again.
-This time the charges including forming a terrorist organization that allegedly killed Kirov and tried to kill Stalin and other leaders of the Soviet government.
-This Trial of the Sixteen (or the trial of the "Trotskyite-Zinovievite Terrorist Center") was one of the Moscow Show Trials and set the stage for subsequent show trials.
+This time, the charges included forming a terrorist organization that killed Kirov and tried to kill Stalin and other leaders of the Soviet government.
+This Trial of the Sixteen was one of the Moscow Show Trials and set the stage for subsequent show trials.
 Old Bolsheviks were forced to confess increasingly elaborate and monstrous crimes, including espionage, poisoning and sabotage.
-Like other defendants, Kamenev was found guilty and executed by firing squad on 25 August 1936.
+Like the other defendants, Kamenev was found guilty and executed by firing squad on 25 August 1936.
 The fate of his body is unknown.
 In 1988, during perestroika, Kamenev, Zinoviev and his co-defendants were formally rehabilitated by the Military Collegium of the Supreme Court of the Soviet Union.

 Fate of the family

 After Kamenev's execution, his relatives suffered similar fates.
 Kamenev's second son, Yu.
-L. Kamenev, was executed on 30 January 1938, at the age of 17.
+L. Kamenev was executed on 30 January 1938, at the age of 17.
 His eldest son, Air Force officer A.L.
-Kamenev, was executed on 15 July 1939, at the age of 33.
+Kamenev, was executed on 15 July 1939 at 33.
 His first wife, Olga, was executed on 11 September 1941, in the Medvedev forest outside Oryol, together with Christian Rakovsky, Maria Spiridonova, and 160 other prominent political prisoners.
 Only his youngest son, Vladimir Glebov, survived Stalin's prisons and labor camps, living until 1994.